-At the Center for Infectious disease research we are working on the edge of host-pathogen interactions to find the cures for global infectious diseases like HIV, TB, Malaria through of vaccines, drugs and interventions.
+At the Center for Infectious Disease Research we are working on the edge of host-pathogen interactions to find the cures for global infectious diseases like HIV, TB, Malaria through of vaccines, drugs and interventions.
 At BioQuest we take the research done at the Center and deliver as curriculum to high school students and teachers, through our host of interconnected programs such as Teacher Workshops, Site visits and Summer Academy.
 We are proud to be a unique nationally recognized outreach program to be located within the footprint of an infectious disease research institute.
-Check out our 2015 Brag Sheet to learn how we supported learning and career development in the last year.
+Check out our 2015 Brag sheet to learn how we supported learning and career development last year.

 Local companies and philanthropies and individuals give to our education program to ensure the sustainability of BioQuest Academy.
 Visit the CIDResearch GIVE page to learn how your gift can change local lives and global health.

-Check out students perceptions on our training and education.
+Check out students perceptions videos on our training and education.

 2015 Teacher workshop: Innovative Vaccines for Infectious agents was successfully completed February 4th, 2015.
 32 teachers from across the state of Washington attended.
 Supported by the Amgen foundation this workshop featured a electric discussion in system’s biology and infectious disease titled Innovative vaccines for Infectious disease.

 Bioquest Summer Academy